-Whether it’s work, personal or just the general state of things in the world, I find many people – including myself – battling toxic levels of stress.
+Whether it’s work, personal or just the general state of things in the world, I find many people – including myself – battling high levels of stress.

 And so, when vacation time comes for many of us, it’s about relaxation.
 Maybe it’s a spa day, maybe a quiet afternoon by a mountain stream, or even a day of shopping and fun with the family.

-You can pay a man to hold a molten-hot hunk of metal while you use various heavy hammers to pound it into a souvenir murder weapon.
+You can pay a man to hold a molten-hot hunk of raw steel or metal while you use various heavy hammers to pound it into a souvenir knife.

-The truth is there are many things in this world I could never have predicted would succeed: the Transformer movies, for example, or the Snuggie or the Selfie Toaster.
+The truth is, there are many things in this world I could never have predicted would succeed.
+These include the “Transformer” movies, for example, or the Snuggie or the Selfie Toaster.

+Inspiration struck.
 If you can build a bear, you can build a knife.
+And honestly, it’s a great experience.

 Without further ado, here are our top picks for making your own knife: